Virginia, County Cavan: Education

 A large primary school in the town is St Mary's NS, located next to St Mary's Roman Catholic Church.
 The school's population is over 400 pupils.
 The primary school received an extension in 2014.

 Virginia College, Cavan, formerly Virginia Vocational School, is the only secondary school in Virginia.
 Situated beside Lough Ramor, it is a mixed school educating approximately 740 pupils.
 With three extensions built over the years (most recent in 2012), the school now has three ICT suites and a language lab.
 The Virginia school celebrated its 50th anniversary in September 2012, this was later followed by a visit to the school by the President of Ireland, Michael D. Higgins.

-Common surnames

-The most common Virginia surnames to appear during the census of 1901/1911 were: Kellett, Fitzsimons, Sheridan, Smith, Reilly, Carroll, O'Reilly, Lynch, Brady, Reynolds, Duffy, Hopkins, Soden, McNamee, Preston, McEnroe, Skelly.